emacs-eaf/emacs-application-framework/README.md

 EAF supports Linux, Windows, and MacOS.

 ## EAF Vision
 Emacs, the extensible *text editor*, is more than 45 years old, older than most operating systems people use today, as old as the first UNIX system.
-During the 45 years of development, the brightest hackers from all over the world had been contributing their intelligence and imagination, together constructed the most comprehensive and rich ecosystem that you can find in any software to date.
+During the 45 years of development, the brightest hackers from all over the world have been contributing their intelligence and imagination, together constructed the most comprehensive and rich ecosystem that you can find in any software to date.

 If you are a hacker who works with numerous programming languages, who desires maximum freedom, extensibility and introspectivity into your tools, and into keyboard/text centrism, Emacs will be your best bet.